Yanina-Kutovaya/RecSys-retail/docs/3_data_preparation.rst

 On the First stage, we utilize -- old purchases -- together with user and item data to build MainRecommender using Alternating Least Square (ALS) matrix factorization in collaborative filtering.
+The input for AlternatingLeastSquares model is user-item matrix with the number of "quantity" as values.

 Later, MainRecommender selects top N (100-200) items for each user.